As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Blue Ridge Mountains are also a primary source of reddish-brown garnets, feldspar minerals, mica crystals, aquamarine, citrine, emeralds, peridot, rubies, sapphire, topaz, and tourmaline.

 Amelia County is among the best locations for rockhounding in Virginia for minerals.
 The Morefield Gem mine is a great attraction for visitors.
-You can find in this county beryl, muscovite, quartz, amethyst, garnets, or you can head to the Rutherford and Morefield mines in search of amazonite.
+You can find in this county beryl, muscovite, quartz, amethyst, and garnets, or you can head to the Rutherford and Morefield mines in search of amazonite.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):